 If you are studying at Kalgoorlie Campus, you will need to ensure that you organise to arrive in Kalgoorlie to participate in their O-Week schedule.

-We offer an airport pick up service (fee applies) or alternatively you may wish to travel to campus by taxi from the airport.
+A free airport pickup service is available through MATEinOz.
+This must be booked prior to arrival.
 If catching a taxi, please ensure you have your room details and address with you.
 You must also remember to supply the housing office with your flight and arrival details.
-A fee will apply if you are arriving outside office hours.

-Once you are offered a room, your Housing Manager is your point of contact for housing and will be able to provide more arrival information.
+Once you are offered a room, UniLodge is your point of contact for accommodation and will be able to provide more arrival information.

 Everything else you need to know